dorong12/dorong12.github.io/about.md

   - Physics Colloquium, University of Seoul<br/>
 “Introduction to the heavy ion experiments at the LHC”<br/>
 14 Sept.
 2012, Seoul, Korea<br/>
-  - Physics Seminar, Korea Institute for Advanced Study<br/>
+  - Physics, Korea Institute for Advanced Study<br/>
 “QCD matter and jet quenching at the LHC”<br/>
 4 Sept.
 2012, Seoul, Korea